pvacek/UC-Davis/README.md

 # UC-Davis
-Schoolwork completed at UC Davis, starting from Spring Quarter 2016.
+Schoolwork and projects completed at UC Davis, starting from Spring Quarter 2016.